The Best Thing To Put In Bottom Of Fire Pit

 4. Completely Douse The Fire

-Make sure to put out the fire after finished.
+Make sure to put out the fire after finishing.
 Don’t leave the spot with the fire pit still on.
-Just throw water on the pit, and the fire will stop.
+Just throw water into the pit, and the fire will stop.

 Types of Fire Pits